bionumpy/bionumpy/docs_source/manuscript/index.rst

 Abstract
 --------------------

-Maybe we don't need to sell python so much?

 Python is a popular and widespread programming language for scientific computing, in large part due to the powerful *array programming* library NumPy, which makes it easy to write clean, vectorized and efficient code for handling large datasets.
 A challenge with using array programming for biological data is that the data is often non-numeric and variable-length (such as DNA sequences), inhibiting out-of-the-box use of standard array programming techniques.
 Thus, a tradition in bioinformatics has been to use low-level languages like C and C++ to write efficient code.
 This makes the tools less transparent to the average computational biologist - making them harder to understand, modify and contribute to.

 We here present a new Python package BioNumPy, which adds a layer on top of NumPy in order to enable intuitive array programming on biological datasets.
 BioNumPy is able to efficiently load biological datasets (e.g. FASTQ-files, BED-files and BAM-files) into NumPy-like data structures, so that NumPy operations like indexing, vectorized functions and reductions can be applied to the data.
 We show that BioNumPy is considerably faster than vanilla Python and other Python packages for common bioinformatics tasks, and in many cases as fast as tools written in C/C++.
 BioNumPy thus bridges a long-lasting gap in bioinformatics, allowing the same programming language (Python) to be used across the full spectrum from quick and simple scripts to computationally efficient processing of large-scale data.

 Introduction
 --------------------------
-Less opiniopnated, more factual, Move discussion to discussion section

 Python is one of the most commonly used and fastest growing programming languages :cite:`tiobe`.
 Being a high-level language, Python is flexible and suits a wide variety of analyses.
 It is both easy to learn for biologists new to programming and a powerful language for experienced bioinformaticians.
 However, a common hurdle is that vanilla Python is too slow to be a viable option for large-scale analyses.
 Thus, bioinformaticians often end up using non-transparent and error-prone one-liners on the unix command line, or end up developing and using tools written in low-level languages such as C and C++.